U.S. Visas

 Registration Criteria: There are no registration criteria.

-Procedure for Obtaining: After the court process is complete, each party is issued its own original document.
-Duplicate copies can be obtained at the court chancery.
+Procedure for Obtaining: After the court process is complete, an original document is issued to each party.
+Duplicate copies can be obtained at the court’s chancery.

 Certified Copies Available: Any public notary can make a certified copy.